 Optimal hormone functioning actually starts in the brain.
 Different brain areas, such as the hypothalamus and pituitary gland, are involved in that process.
 Up until recently, however, it was not known that thyroid function also affects steroid hormone production.

-Improving thyroid function will thus also improve steroid hormone production, such as testosterone.
+Thus, improving thyroid function will also improve steroid hormone production, such as testosterone.
 To accomplish this effect, you specifically need to use the red light device on your thyroid.

 In addition to improving steroid functioning through thyroid hormones, red light therapy can also increase steroid hormones such as testosterone by directly stimulating the energy production in organs associated therewith.
 An example would be testosterone production in the testicles.